Peter’s Story Part 4

 Bloody Duncan liked rocks.
 He accompanied me on the weekends whilst I explored the area.
 We spend many weekends at Kuridala and found several seams of very nice amethyst crystals.
 There is a big hill of amethyst on the way to Kuridala.
 It is quite remarkable because of the size of the boulders of amethyst.
 Around the back of this hill I collected a lot of pebble sized dark mud covered pieces.
 When I returned to Canberra, I tumbled them and was quite surprised that around 20% were facet grade amethyst.
 I have never been back.

-deposits that were sent to the refinery at Mt Isa in the early days.
-I endeavored to visit the more interesting of these.
+I did a lot of research from the various geological reports on copper/silica ore deposits that were sent to the refinery at Mt Isa in the early days.
+I endeavoured to visit the more interesting of these.
 One in particular had a seam of what is now a valuable gemstone.
 The chrysocolla was very silica rich and very hard.
 It took a full polish and made wonderful translucent gemstones.
 I have stored this in my memory bank and perhaps one day will follow it further.

 The Rosebud Mine was producing incredible azurite rosette crystal groups at the time.
 Mt Cobalt yielded us many fine Erythrite specimens.
 Staurolite was easily found and any of the more common copper minerals were readily collected.